 - Cable Lube – You could use motor oil or other general purpose lubricants, but I wouldn’t recommend it.
 Considering that a small bottle will last you years, you’re better off getting the specific stuff.
 I’ve had a good experience with this product, so that’s what I’ll be using today.

-- Cable Luber Tool – I used a Motion Pro Cable Luber V3, since the specific tool makes lubing the cable much easier and quicker.
+- Cable Luber Tool – I used a cable luber tool, since it makes lubing the cable much easier and quicker.
 Not to mention cleaner.
 While I have tried the “normal” type of cable luber tool in the past, it has always been a nightmare for me, leaking everywhere except for inside the cable sheath.
 Their new model is so much better.
+If you wanna see more information on it, check out my Motion Pro Cable Luber v3 Review.

 - Zip Lock Bag – You’ll need a small zip lock bag, or any small bag you have lying around.
 Roughly 3″ x 4″ would be a good size.